JuilienH/Leverage-Excel-as-the-IDE-and-shorten-the-data-pipelines-by-working-on-the-all-in-one-application/README.md

 ![Screenshot 2025-04-15 112811](https://github.com/user-attachments/assets/6acc2b09-53b2-4562-ac53-bfadd9f4a10a)

-   You don't need to install python by the version anymore.
+   There is no need to install python by the version anymore.

-   You don't have to create virtual environment for each project anymore.
+   There is no need to create virtual environment for each project anymore.
 Initiation botton shows all the pre-loaded python libraires.
 If you have specific pre-requisite libraires to be installed, the Initiation panel is where you can insert more library imports.

 ![Screenshot 2025-04-15 112853](https://github.com/user-attachments/assets/6784c364-79f1-4483-8c25-bcb3dea3e85d)

-   You don't need to install common libraries anymore.
+   There is no need to install common libraries anymore.

 Now we need to slightly edit our python script that works in the code editor by doing the following steps: